e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ZOH the plant integrates a full step under it.
 That one-tick-late command is exactly the bump that bumpless transfer exists to remove, and no diagnostic can catch it (both spellings are meaningful designs).
-The update stage cannot rescue its own boundary — republish-from-`z⁺` is rejected (row 67) — so the output stage is the *only* same-tick path.
+The update stage cannot rescue its own boundary — republish-from-`x⁺` is rejected (row 67) — so the output stage is the *only* same-tick path.
 Today's hand-ordering (`f_init!` before `f_periodic!` in one call) is this contract enforced manually;
 [Appendix A](#appendix-a-taught-contracts-the-author-facing-index) carries it as the same-tick reset entry, and [§9.7](#97-the-gui-write-path-port-resolution-peek-staging-contract)'s